 With the emergence of SOA, it becomes important for developers using this paradigm to retrieve Web services matching their requirements in an efficient way.
 By using Web service search engines, these developers can either search by keywords or navigate by tags.
 In the second case, it is necessary that the tags characterize accurately this service.
-Our work contributes in this direction and introduces a novel approach that extracts tags from Web service descriptions and enrich them using the WordNet ontology.
+Our work contributes in this direction and introduces a novel approach that extracts tags from Web service descriptions.
 This approach combines and adapts text mining as well as machine learning techniques.
 It has been experimented on a corpus of user-tagged real world Web services.
-The obtained results demonstrated the efficiency of our automatic tag extraction process, and the enrichment of semantically similar tags.
-The use of WordNet has improved the precision of the returned tags and enriched the services with tags that are not necessarily present in the WSDL descriptions.
+The obtained results demonstrated the efficiency of our automatic tag extraction process.
 The proposed work is useful for many purposes.
 First, the automatically extracted tags can assist the users who are tagging a given service, or to "bootstrap" tags on untagged services.
 They are also useful to have a quick understanding of a service without reading the whole description.
-They can also be used to help in building domain ontologies like in [24] [14], also in tasks such as service clustering (for instance by measuring the similarity of the tags of two given services), or classification (for instance by defining association rules between tags and categories).
-One of our perspectives is to work on extracting composed tags, which consist of more than one word.
-A one-word tag is sometimes insufficient to describe some concepts (for example exchange rate or Web 2.0).
+They can also be used in tasks such as service clustering (for instance by measuring the similarity of the tags of two given services), or classification (for instance by defining association rules between tags and categories).